-Taught: Digital Photogrammetry in Roman Domestic Space, June 2018.
+Taught: “Digitizing Roman Houses: Digital Photogrammetry & Domestic Space.”
+Pompeii, June 2018.

-Institute for Virtual and Augmented Reality for the Digital Humanities (VARDHI) at Duke University, Summer 2018 (accepted; unable to attend due to prior research commitments).
+Institute for Virtual and Augmented Reality for the Digital Humanities (VARDHI) at Duke University, Summer 2018 (declined due to prior research commitments).

 Taught: “Digital Photography in a Museum Setting.”
 Emory University, Oct.
 2016.

-"Edward Tufte's one-day course on "Presenting Data and Information, Oct.
+Attended: "Edward Tufte's one-day course on "Presenting Data and Information.”
+Indianapolis, Oct.
 2015.

 Active Member, Indiana University Art History Association, August 2017 - Present.

-Institutional Voice Chair of Graduate Informatics Student Association, Jan 2017 – Jan 2018.
+Institutional Voice Chair of the Graduate Informatics Student Association, Jan 2017 – Jan 2018.

 Primary driver behind the School of Informatics, Computing and Engineering Virtual Reality Lab, 2017.
-Resulted in a $20,000 equipment grant to the PhD Students.
+Resulted in a $20,000 equipment grant to the graduate students.

 Primary driver behind the School of Informatics, Computing and Engineering Doctoral Travel Award Fund Development, 2018.
-Resulted in another $20,000 grant to the PhD Students to support travel as needed.
+Resulted in a grant to the graduate students to support travel as needed.

-Executive Chair of Graduate Informatics Student Association, Jan 2016 – Dec 2016.
+Executive Chair of the Graduate Informatics Student Association, Jan 2016 – Dec 2016.